-Applicants are notified by email by early December whether they have received an interview.
+Applicants are notified by email by early December whether they are offered an interview.
 One-hour individual phone interviews or virtual/video interviews typically are conducted during the first two weeks of January but also may occur in mid-December if needed.
-Interviews times are offered simultaneously by email and interviews will be scheduled on a first come, first served basis.
-If the interview times will not work, applicants are asked to provide an explanation to the Training Director.
+Interviews times are offered simultaneously to applicants by email or within the National Matching Services system, and interviews are scheduled on a first-come, first-served basis.
+If the offered interview times do not work, applicants are asked to provide an explanation to the Training Director.
 The recruitment committee will consider alternative dates for applicants as available and appropriate.
-Interviews are conducted using a standard set of interview questions, although members of the selection committee may ask additional interview questions of applicants as appropriate.
+Interviews are conducted using a standardized set of interview questions, although members of the selection committee may ask additional follow-up interview questions of applicants as appropriate.